Our 3-step guide to prepare yourself for virtual conference calls

 April 20th, 2020

 For many of us, working from home has become the new norm.
 We are adapting to a new work space and discovering tools to collaborate and keep in touch with our coworkers.
 Among these tools, video conferencing has become increasingly popular in the past few weeks.
-To some, this tools is new territory, which of course can be at times intimating and confusing.
+To some, these tools are new territory, which of course can be at times intimating and confusing.

 We are here to provide you with three simple tips on how to prepare for your video conference calls.
 Our hope is that all can refer to this guide and feel equipped to lead successful business meetings from home.